 Nature and Rain Forest at the Volcano Art Center

 The Volcano Art Center campus in Volcano Village organizes a fantastic nature walk in their own piece of native rain forest.
-These hour-long walks take place rain or shine along an easy, level gravel trail.
+These one-hour-long walks take place rain or shine along an easy, level gravel trail.
 Reservations are not required but are appreciated for groups of five or more.
 Be prepared for rain in the rain forest! (more information)